 #2.
 Permanent Separation:

-When you live apart from your spouse without intending to reconcile but you are not divorced, you are considered permanently separated.
+When you live apart from your spouse without intending to reconcile, but you are not divorced, you are considered permanently separated.
 If you don’t intend to get back together, then assets and debts acquired during the separation belong only to the spouse who acquires them.
-Once you are permanently separated, you are no longer responsible for any debts that your spouse incurs.
-Similarly, you’re no longer entitled to any share of property or income that your spouse earns.
-If during that month your spouse received a big bonus at work, who it belongs to is also arguable.
+Once you are permanently separated, you are no longer responsible for any debts your spouse incurs.
+Similarly, you’re no longer entitled to any share of your spouse’s property or income.
+If your spouse received a big bonus at work during that month, who it belongs to is also arguable.

 #3.
 Legal Separation:

-People choose legal separation instead of divorce because of religious beliefs, a desire to keep the family together legally for the sake of children.
+People choose legal separation instead of divorce because of religious beliefs and a desire to keep the family together legally for the sake of children.
 Some people live very happily in a state of legal separation for many years.
-This is because they get to live separately, but enjoy the benefits of marriage.
+This is because they get to live separately but enjoy the benefits of marriage.